SponsoredBuild your website with Vincony

 事实

-The plaintiff, a customs officer, was passing the defendants' warehouse when six bags of sugar fell on him from a crane above.
-He could not prove exactly how the accident happened.
+Scott, a customs officer, was lawfully passing near the defendants' warehouse when six heavy bags of sugar fell on him from a crane being used to lower goods from an upper floor.
+He was injured, but was unable to prove exactly how or why the bags came to fall, since the loading operation was entirely under the control of the defendants and their employees.

 判决摘要